-But risk factors don't tell us everything.
-Having a risk factor, or even several, does not mean that you will get the disease.
+But having a risk factor, or even many, does not mean that you are sure to get the disease.
 Some men with one or more breast cancer risk factors never develop the disease, while most men with breast cancer have no apparent risk factors.
-Even when someone has a risk factor, there is no way to prove that it actually caused the cancer.

 We don't yet completely understand the causes of breast cancer in men, but researchers have found several factors that may increase the risk of getting it.
 As with female breast cancer, many of these factors are related to your body's sex hormone levels.